simukappu/activity_notification/README.md

 ### Configuring views

-`activity_notification` provides view template for your customization of notification views and view for default target will be generated.
+`activity_notification` provides view templates to customize your notification views.
+The view generater can generate default views for all targets.

 ```console
 $ rails generate activity_notification:views
 ```

-If you have multiple notification target model in your application (such as `User` and `Admin`), you will be able to have views based on the target like `notifications/users/index` and `notifications/admins/index`.
+If you have multiple target models in your application, such as `User` and `Admin`, you will be able to have views based on the target like `notifications/users/index` and `notifications/admins/index`.
 If no view is found for the target, `activity_notification` will use the default view at `notifications/default/index`.
-You can also use the generator to generate target views:
+You can also use the generator to generate views for the specified target:

 ```console
 $ rails generate activity_notification:views users
 ```

-If you would like to generate only a few sets of views, like the ones for the `notifications` (for notification views) and `mailer` (for notification email), you can pass a list of modules to the generator with the `-v` flag.
+If you would like to generate only a few sets of views, like the ones for the `notifications` (for notification views) and `mailer` (for notification email views), you can pass a list of modules to the generator with the `-v` flag.

 ```console